AssKissStudio/M1Counter/README.md

 #### 1. Download executable from "Releases"
 #### 2. Launch
 #### 3. Enter your M1 account email and password(or load them from config.txt)/token(for developers)
-#### 4. Enter the ID* of the account whose value you want to calculate
+#### 4. Enter the ID* of the profile whose price you want to calculate
+#### 5. Enter "1" if you want to consider the price with the commission deducted, otherwise enter "0"
 *You can find out a person's ID by going to their profile page.
-The link will look like this: https://m...e.com/profile/<account_ID>/ ID can be either a set of numbers or a set of letters
+The link will look like this: https://m...e.com/profile/<profile_ID>/ ID can be either a set of numbers or a set of letters